 Every year I make some kind of fudge during the holidays.
-First year was my five minute fudge that was wildly popular and even mentioned on The Tonight Show!
+First year was my microwave fudge that was wildly popular and even mentioned on The Tonight Show!
 Next year was my Easy Brown Butter Pecan Fudge which arguably may have been the best thing I’ve ever made.
-I was all about browned butter that year.
+Then I made delicious Vanilla Fudge.
 This year I present to you eggnog fudge.
-Kinda perfect for Christmas, dontcha think?

 This eggnog fudge recipe basically uses that one as a starting point, but I also referred to my friend Jaime Lyn of I Heart Naptime because she made a beautiful Eggnog Fudge.
 The end result was this rather easy to make holiday calorie cube, as I like to call it!